 According to the ASFA Retirement Standard, for a single person that magic number is $545,000.

 In the May 2017 budget, the Government announced that from 1 July 2018, older Australians could contribute up $300,000 each (per couple) from the sale of their family home into their Superannuation Fund.
-This measure is to encourage older people to downsize from family homes that no longer meet their needs, while also freeing up these homes to younger families starting out.
+This measure is to encourage older people to downsize from family homes that no longer meet their needs,

 The downsizer contribution initiative is due to come into effect on the 1 July 2018.
 Late last year the Government passed its policy which allows super fund members over the age of 65 to sell a main residence and contribute funds into their superannuation accounts without contribution cap and work test issues.